 Introduction: Academic vocabulary is more difficult to learn than conversational language.
 In fact, low intermediate English speakers with some conversational English ability are assumed by the general public to know far more English than they really do.
 My folksy way of summarizing my thesis for Bilingual All-Level Academic Vocabulary (BALAV) is the following, “If the newcomer just learned how to say, ‘Mr. Meyer is complaining again.’ then the newcomer better have the chance to read about the recession, tectonics, hyperbole and the quadratic formula in Spanish.”
 To quote Jane Spalding–a French/German professor: “To understand the culture, you need to understand the language.”
 This applies to content language too.
 Dr. Spalding made this remark during her address at the kickoff event for the University of Texas at Tyler’s Global Awareness through Education (GATE) program on September 25, 2011.

 II.
-Technical and formal English have roots in Latin and French—the main ancestor and a relative of Spanish—a Romance language.
+Technical and formal English have roots in Latin and French—the main ancestors and a relative of Spanish—a Romance language.
 Thus, cognate study is more important for technical and formal English than informal English, which is German in origin.
-Furthermore, cognates seem to be far more common in essential vocabulary for English and Social Studies than in overall English a difference of roughly 85% to 62%.
+Furthermore, cognates seem to be far more common in essential vocabulary for English and Social Studies than in overall English a difference of roughly 85% to 62% in a preliminary survey.
 So this program is a type of transitional bilingual education that is never all Spanish.
 It’s not a dual immersion program.

 III Bilingual education is not confined to the U.S. Edmonton, Canada is the leader in bilingual education in North America with several bilingual programs, not just French, but eleven languages at the Institute for Innovation in Second Language Education (IISLE). https://sites.google.com/a/epsb.ca/iisle-second-languages-epsb/Home/about-iisle/facts-about-iisle India is another country with extensive bilingual education programs.
 Some feel that bilingual education is a case of Americans being too nice and not a legitimate program.
 Becoming fully bilingual improves mental flexibility.